GavinMendelGleason/blog/entries/semantic_future.md

 The analogy of the World Wide Web here is also deeply suggestive of what *might* be possible.
-We have an incredible world wide system of document storage and retieval, the WWW.
+We have an incredible world wide system of document storage and retieval, the World Wide Web.
 These documents are intended to be presented and (since Web 2.0) interacted with.
 But the problem of getting machines to talk to eachother about the most basic records in a sensible way is still open.

 The Semantic Web was going to fix this.
 We would have not only structured documents, but structured data.
 We would be able to